-The Group Policy settings contained within this section are provided by the Group Policy template SmartScreen.admx/adml that is included with the Microsoft Windows 10 Release 1703 Administrative Templates (or newer).
+This Group Policy section is provided by the Group Policy template SmartScreen.admx/adml that is included with the Microsoft Windows 10 Release 1703 Administrative Templates (or newer).

-18.9.74.1 Explorer
+18.9.80.1 Explorer

 This section contains recommendations for Explorer-related Windows Defender SmartScreen settings.